-Wells and Smalarz [10] have argued that while ROC curves are designed for analysis of 2×2 classification outcomes, a line-up setting is actually a 2×3 classification outcome.
-When used to analyze eyewitness identification in a lineup setting, the case where the eyewitness identifies a filler is combined into the predict false category in the 2×2 case, under the understanding that a filler that is IDed will not be prosecuted, which has led to a skewed perception of eyewitness identification performance.
+Wells and Smalarz [11] have argued that while ROC curves are designed for analysis of $2 \times 2$ classification outcomes, a line-up setting is actually a $2 \times 3$ classification outcome.
 This difference is illustrated in Tables 1 and 2.
+The third class, which is not included in the $2 \times 2$ classification analysis of lineups, is filler identifications.
+A filler identification occurs when the eyewitness identifies a person in the lineup who is not the suspect.
+This outcome is distinctly different from a suspect identification or a lineup rejection, but is often lost when it comes to analysis.
+For ROC analysis, the 'filler identification' category is often combined into the predict false category in the $2 \times 2$ classification scheme (Table 1), with the understanding that a filler who is identified will not be prosecuted.
+This simplification of lineup outcomes has led to a skewed perception of lineup performance.